Back to overview

 Grace Ambrose

 Grace Ambrose (she/her) is the graduate recruitment and development manager at Mayer Brown.
-She’s based in London and has worked in legal graduate recruitment for six years.
+She joined the firm in 2022 and has over six years’ experience in legal graduate recruitment.

 What is your favourite part of the recruitment calendar?

-My favourite part of the recruitment calendar has to be our summer vacation schemes, as they’re such great opportunities to get to know candidates first-hand.
-All our trainees, fee-earners, and wider business professionals are invested in ensuring the students have a rich experience.
-There’s also a good mix of time spent in the practice groups, sessions and socials, which provide opportunities to get to know firm representatives in a more relaxed environment.
+My favourite part of the recruitment calendar has to be our annual vacation schemes, as they’re such a great opportunity to get to know candidates first-hand.
+All our trainees and fee-earners are invested in ensuring the students have a rich experience.
+There’s also plenty of skills sessions and socials, which allow our team and the students time to get to know the firm in a more relaxed environment.

 Does your firm run a vacation scheme?

 Mayer Brown runs two vacation schemes; one in spring (April) and one in summer (June).
-Both schemes are two weeks long and we’re very excited to return to in-person schemes from 2023.
+Both schemes are two weeks long and candidates spend each week in two different practice groups.
+The schemes take place in person in our London office.

 How important is the vacation scheme as part of the recruitment process?

-We primarily recruit through our vacation scheme programme as we see a huge benefit – for both the firm and prospective training contract applicants, in the rich in-depth experience the schemes provide.
-However, we’ll always consider our pool of direct training contract applications, as we recognise that a vacation scheme is not a preferred, suitable or viable route for all individuals – for example, if they have parental or caring responsibilities, and/or if they’re in full-time employment.
+We primarily recruit through our vacation scheme programme as we see a huge benefit, for both the firm and prospective training contract applicants, in the rich in-depth experience the schemes provide.
+However, we’ll always consider our pool of direct training contract applications, as we recognise that a vacation scheme isn’t a preferred, suitable or viable route for all individuals – for example, if they have parental or caring responsibilities, and/or if they’re in full-time employment.

 What kind of work can candidates expect to experience during the vacation scheme?